XICHEN24/Water_Bank/README.md

 # Water Bank
 This is a interative website offering visualization tools for the AQUASTAT global water information. </br>
+It was implemented based on the responsive site template designed by [https://html5up.net/prologue](HTML5 UP).

 ## Data resource
 We are using the AQUASTAT data for the implementation, the global water information system by the UN Food and Agriculture Organization.
 Data is available at http://www.fao.org/nr/water/aquastat/main/index.stm